doomed-neko/tmpc/README.md

 TMPC is a client for [mpd](https://www.musicpd.org/) in the form of a telegram bot, built in rust with teloxide and mpd crates.
+The name stands for Telegram Music Player Client.

 ## Features